TaraRhoseyn/cardiff_swim_centre_site/README.md

 - **Fix**: Optimised the PNG images by making the file sizes smaller, then converted all PNGs to WEBP.
 - **Bug**: Modal button not opening the modal.
 - **Fix**: Added 'bs' classes to 'data-bs-toggle' and 'data-bs-target'.
 Realised mistake by re-reading Bootstrap [documentation](https://getbootstrap.com/docs/5.0/components/modal/) more closely.
-- **Bug**: Footer list items which contained social media icons were classed as empty list items by WAVE accessability tool.
+- **Bug**: Footer list items which contained social media icons were classed as empty list items by WAVE accessibility tool.
 - **Fix**: Added aria-hidden attribute with the value of 'true' to the iframe element within the list item, and added a class of 'sr-only' to the span containing the text version of the icon.
-- **Bug**: Submit and reset buttons on modal were classes as empty by WAVE accessability tool.
+- **Bug**: Submit and reset buttons on modal were classes as empty by WAVE accessibility tool.
 - **Fix**: Added values of 'submit' and 'reset' to prospective buttons.
-- **Bug**: All headings produced contrast errors by WAVE accessability tool.
+- **Bug**: All headings produced contrast errors by WAVE accessibility tool.
 - **Fix**: Added linear-background to background-image of heading divs.
 - **Bug**: Form on contact page was not submitting properly.
 - **Fix**: The IDs were incorrectly typed (duplicate IDs to modal form and incorrect on corresponding labels).
 I realised the mistake due to HTML validation errors and changed accordingly.